 CHRISTCHURCH – A BASE FOR EXPLORING NEW ZEALAND’S SOUTH ISLAND

 Located on the east coast of New Zealand and South Island’s largest city, Christchurch has a reputation for its distinct British flavour.
 Not only is the city itself a compelling destination; it also makes the perfect base for exploring the South Island and its breathtaking attractions.
-Unfortunately, many of Christchurch’s famous historical stone buildings suffered damage from the earthquakes of 2010 and 2011.
+Unfortunately, many of the historical Christchurch stone buildings suffered damage from the earthquakes of 2010 and 2011.
 Nevertheless, the Christchurch legacy lives on in its many heritage treasures.
 You will still find a wealth of remarkable things to see and do in and around the South Island’s urban hub.

 Experience a touch of British tradition

 The British-named Avon River meanders through the Christchurch city centre.
 On either side of its banks, cycling paths border the expansive green landscapes.
 The famously gorgeous Christchurch Botanical Gardens are a delight of form, scents and colour.
 Here visitors will discover a bounty of both native and exotic specimens that intoxicate the senses.
-After taking in your fill, you can stop for quintessentially British tea and scones
+After taking in your fill, you can stop for quintessentially British tea and scones.

-Whether you want to glide along the Avon, ride the Gondola to the Port Hills for a superb view of the city, or take a shuttle tour of the Botanical Gardens, Christchurch will enchant and entertain you.
-You can also hop on and off the iconic Christchurch tram or catch a signature, double decker red bus to explore the best of the city.
+Whether you want to glide along the Avon, ride the Gondola to the Port Hills for a superb view of the city or take a shuttle tour of the Botanical Gardens, Christchurch will enchant and entertain you.
+You can also hop on and off the iconic Christchurch tram or catch a signature, double-decker red bus to explore the best of the city.

 Journey to New Zealand’s past at Canterbury Museum

 Canterbury Museum is at the heart of the Christchurch Cultural Precinct.
 This historical treasure trove dates back as far as 1867.
 Celebrating the natural history of European Canterbury and New Zealand’s connection to Antarctica, the museum’s displays are internationally significant.
 Notably, the Christchurch Street and Victorian Museum recreate the city as it was in the nineteenth century.
 Furthermore, the Maori galleries display treasures and tools from the Maori first peoples.
 Finally, be sure to take in Fred & Myrtle’s Paua Shell House.
-This kiwiana icon boasts the most paua (abalone) shells you will ever find in any one place.
+This Kiwiana icon boasts the most paua (abalone) shells you will ever find in any one place.